OmarIT555/NextStepPlanningApp/README.md

-# Project Name
-Next Step Planning App 📱
+# Next Step Planning App 📱

 # Purpose
 The purpose of this project is to create a planning app through android studios, using the Flutter SDK.
 Users will be able to create tasks and set dates for the task to be done.